nxskok/pasias/docs/27-stan.md

-My 95\% intervals are, to two decimals,xxx  identical.
+My 95\% intervals are, to two decimals, identical.

 Numerically, this is because the only (material) difference between them is the presence of the prior in the Bayesian approach.
 We have